wynn0123/cap/docs/guide/floating.md

 # Floating mode

 Cap can automatically hide the CAPTCHA until a button is pressed.
-To use this, add the `data-cap-floating` attribute to the Cap widget with the query selector of the `cap-widget` element you want to use.
+To use this, add the `data-cap-floating` attribute to your trigger with the query selector of the `cap-widget` element you want to use.

 ```html
 <cap-widget